ohler55/ojg/discover.md

 # OjG Discover

-The `discover` package and **oj** application option will scan a stream or file for text that could be a JSON or SEN document embedded in the input.
+The `discover` package and **oj** application option will scan a stream or file for text that could be a JSON or SEN array or object (map) embedded in the input.
 The JSON or SEN document must be an array or object (map).
-The approach take is to first look for a starting character of `{` or `[` and then use a simplified SEN scanner to determine if the bytes that follow could be part of a SEN document.
+The approach taken is to first look for a starting character of `{` or `[` and then use a simplified SEN scanner to determine if the bytes that follow could be part of a SEN document.
 If the scan determines all bytes up to a matching closing `}` or `]` then an attempt is made to parse the bytes as either SEN or JSON.
 If that fails the scanner backs up to the starting `{` or `[` and moves forward one byte and continues scanning for a start byte.
 This process continues until the end of the stream or file.